piroor/tst-more-tree-commands/README.md

 I'm finding successor developers of this project.
 I'm ready to transfer the ownership of this project to successors.

 I generally use TST without manual manipulation modifying the tree structure, instead I use TST mainly with automatically constructed tree.
-"Indent", "outdent", and more other tree manupilation commands are non-critical for my usecase, and I'm negative about adding more new tree manipulation commands to TST itself.
+"Indent", "outdent", and more other tree manipulation commands are non-critical for my usecase, and I'm negative about adding more new tree manipulation commands to TST itself.
 This is the reason why I decided to separate these features from TST to a helper addon.

 From the same reason, sorry but I have less motivation to develop and maintain this project.